Condition : 8

 The sensor is clean and free of dust, marks and scratches.

-Body is supplied with white box, battery, charger, manual, strap, screen protector, strap mounts and body cap.
+Body is supplied with a white box, battery, charger, manual, USB cable, screen protector, hotshoe cover, strap and body cap.

 The easy-to-use DX-format Nikon D300 digital SLR camera offers outstanding image quality, multi-functional technologies and fast response.
 With class-leading 12.3 megapixel resolution, speedy 6 fps frame advance, self-cleaning sensor unit and high definition 3” VGA LCD display, combined with Nikon's legendary durability, the D300 is a breakthrough solution for photographers searching for an ...